-How can a parent teach their kid about finances and the value of money?
+How can a parent teach their kid about finances and the value of money or learn to be charitable?
 Some parents give kids an allowance or a way to earn money by doing chores.
 However, this doesn’t mean they’ll learn the value of money, or how to manage money.
 Give them a Greenlight debit card in addition to chores and things change.

 What is Greenlight